Sales pipeline stages

 It’s time for one of the most difficult parts of the sales process: simply getting a hold of the lead.
 The prospect remains in this sales stage until the rep makes contact, whether that happens after one phone call or 10.

 Each email in the automated follow-up series serves a different purpose.
-The first sends the prospect a Getting Started Guide and asks him to choose a time to connect.
-The second, sent because the rep hasn’t yet reached the prospect, educates him on the value of hiring a bookkeeper.
+The first sends the prospect a Getting Started Guide and asks them to choose a time to connect.
+The second, sent because the rep hasn’t yet reached the prospect, educates them on the value of hiring a bookkeeper.
 And the last email, sent three weeks after the prospect originally expressed interest, asks if that interest still exists.

 What it is

 By this stage, the sales rep has reached an important milestone in the sales process: She has actually talked to the prospect.
 Depending on your business, the sales rep might have one conversation in this stage or several of them as the rep determines whether the prospect is qualified to make a purchase.
-In the engaging stage, the rep might send a series of emails that educate the lead and collect information needed to qualify him.
+In the engaging stage, the rep might send a series of emails that educate the lead and collect information needed to qualify them.

 The Sum of All Numbers sales rep talks with the prospect during a free consultation, the purpose of which is qualifying the lead.
 At the end of the consultation, the rep goes into the software to log one of these three outcomes, each of which triggers an automated sequence: